|

 Will you send me x? [general information, reviews, story text, etc.]

-*sigh* This one kinda makes me mad.
-If people would only take the time to actually look around my site, they'd find 95% of the information they need.
-For example, I don't have the time to send out Dahl's birth date when it's clearly visible on this page, my Dahl Biography page, and all the timelines pages.
-I also can't send you any reviews or critical essays, because obviously whatever I have has already been posted at the site.
+It depends on what you’re asking for.
+This site has a lot of information, and if you take the time to actually look around you’ll probably find what you need.
+For example, students sometimes email asking about Dahl’s birth date.
+This information can easily be found on my Dahl Biography page and all the timelines pages.
+Any reviews and critical essays would have already been posted at the site.
 And as for story text, I think I conclusively covered that one in the question above.
-Basically, if you ask me to send you anything that you could've found on your own, don't expect a reply.
-I'm sorry to sound harsh, but a little common sense needs to be used.
+Basically, if you ask us to send you anything that you could’ve found on your own, don’t expect a reply.

 How do I get permission to adapt/perform/film Dahl's work?